Let’s Explore Causes and Prevention of Sore Throat

-- Viral infections- these include the common cold and influenza.
-Remember, the most important causes of sore throat are viral infections.
+- Viral infections – include the common cold and influenza.
+Remember, most sore throats are caused by viral infections.

 - Bacterial infections- bacterial infections are less likely to cause sore throat compared to viral infections.
-When caused by a bacterial infection, streptococcal infections are considered responsible for sore throat in kids.
-This is commonly known as “strep throat’.
+The most common bacterial infection that causes pain in the throat is streptococcus.
+Streptococcal pharyngitis is commonly known as “strep throat’.
 This bacteria causes more than 600 million cases of acute pharyngitis around the world each year!

 - Dry mouth and postnasal drip can also cause sore throat in kids.